top of page

 1 min read

-Why Setting Boundaries Feels Hard (Especially for Women)
+Why Setting Boundaries Feels Hard (Especially for Teen Girls)

-Many women struggle to set boundaries, not because they are weak, but because they were taught to be accommodating, understanding, and selfless.
-From an early age, prioritizing others is often praised, while expressing personal needs may be discouraged or overlooked.
-Boundaries tend to feel especially difficult when you fear disappointing others, when you have been rewarded for being “easygoing,” when you worry that people will become upset, or when you were never given space
+Many teens struggle to set boundaries, not because they are weak, but because they have been taught to be accommodating, understanding, and selfless.
+From a young age, prioritizing others is often praised, while expressing personal needs may be discouraged or overlooked.
+Boundaries can feel especially hard when your teen fears disappointing others, has been rewarded for being “easygoing,” worries that people will get upset, or has never had space to express their own needs.
+I

 Sachelle Singleton, M.A., MFT-I